Hwasong-11S: History

 missile submarine.
-Like the exhibition, North Korea chose to not reveal the missile's official designation.
-Several months later, eight Hwasong-11S missiles were displayed during the 25 April 2022 military parade without being named.
-Further test-fires occurred on 7 May 2022 and 25 September 2022, however, North Korea only confirmed the September 2022 test.
+Several months later, eight Hwasong-11S missiles were displayed during the 25 April 2022 military parade.
+Further test-fires occurred on 7 May and 25 September 2022; however, North Korean state media only confirmed the latter.

 The missile's official name was revealed in the KCNA's report on the new Hwasan-31 nuclear warhead in late March 2023.

 According to the International Institute for Strategic Studies (IISS), as of 2025, North Korea is possessing "some" Hwasong-11S launchers, assessed as "in test" by the IISS.